JaiprakashChoudhary/JaiprakashChoudhary/running/Background.md

 # Background

+Life is a play.
+Play is a child.

 Childhood was a time of boundless energy, and for me, it was channeled into the world of play.
 Cricket, with its enchanting allure, cast a spell on me from an early age.
 No matter how late the sun hung in the sky, it was a difficult task for my parents to summon me back from the fields, where I was perpetually engrossed in the game.
 It wasn't just the skill that fascinated me; it was the endurance of bowling, of fielding that attracted me towards the game.

 While I might not have been the fittest child among my peers, my determination knew no bounds.
 I'd persevere on the cricket pitch until sheer exhaustion overtook me, and then I'd find that extra ounce of strength to keep going.
 Bowling was my poison, and at multiple occassions was running down the school corridors, crafting my perfect delivery to an imaginary batsman, using an imaginary ball made of air.